raysaini19/terraform_interview_questions/101_terraform_interview_questions.md

 ##
 #### 32. What does "terraform refresh do"?

+  Answer: Reads the current settings from all managed remote objects and updates the terraform state to match.
-  Answer: terraform refresh reads the local state and goes back to the cloud and finds drift.
+          Terraform refresh reads the local state and goes back to the cloud and finds drift.
           More info here:
           https://stackoverflow.com/questions/42628660/what-does-terraform-refresh-really-do
+          terraform apply -refresh=false

 ##
 #### 33. You have added some new codes in the outputs.tf file (added more things to output).
 That is the only thing you have added.
 What command can you now run
       so that you get to see the results even though no change has happened in any other code or any resources in the cloud?

-  Answer: terraform refresh
+  Answer: terraform refresh -> terraform output

 ##